Tips for New EOs and GMs

 Event Messaging Tool

-Three weeks before the convention, the Event Messaging Tool will be enabled on the Event Details page for both Gen Con Indy and Gen Con Online events.
+Three weeks before the convention, the Event Messaging Tool will be enabled on the Event Details page for Gen Con events.
 Only the EO, GMs and registered players for your event will have access to the tool, and it may be used for any last minute coordination or communication between you and your players.

 The Aftermath — Wrapping Up